jundalisay/superb/content/en/research/einstein/relativity/section-15.md

-Relativity says that the kinetic energy of a mass `m` is no longer given by=
+Relativity says that the kinetic energy of a mass `m` is no longer given by:

 ``` elixir
 m (v2/2)